Frequently asked questions #

 If you want to keep certain Kosli configuration in a file use --config-file

-flag when running Kosli commands to let the cli tool know where to look for the file.
+flag when running Kosli commands to let the CLI know where to look for the file.
 The path given to --config-file

 flag should be a path relative to the location you're running kosli from.
 The file needs a valid format and extension, e.g.: